How To Do Decline Tricep Extension and Tips

 The decline dumbbell tricep extension is more effective for two reasons: the use of a neutral grip and the location of the shoulders.

-This triceps workout with dumbbells increases the range of motion, allowing you to get a greater stretch on the tricep at the bottom of the movement.
+This dumbbell triceps workout increases the range of motion, so you can get a bigger stretch on the tricep at the bottom of the move.

 How To Do Decline Dumbbell Tricep Extension

-1. Grab a dumbbell in each hand and lie against a decline bench with your feet firmly on pads.
+- Grab a dumbbell in each hand and lie against a decline bench with your feet firmly on the pads.

 Tips

-• Lift with a smooth motion, keeping control of the dumbbell at all times.
+- Lift smoothly, keeping control of the dumbbell at all times.

 4. Decline One Arm Dumbbell Tricep Extension

-When doing a tricep workout, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing a tricep workout, you can add plenty of single-arm exercises to correct potential imbalances.

 How To Do One Arm DB Tricep Extension